Induce, Align, Predict: Zero-Shot Stance Detection via Cognitive Inductive Reasoning: Introduction

-Reasoning schemas have demonstrated strong potential for enhancing both generalization and interpretability across various domains, such as question answering, causal inference, and narrative understanding~\cite{peng2024hypothesis, li2024schema, cheng2024shield, su2025enhancing,tao2025comprehensive}.
-However, the application of schema-based reasoning to stance detection, especially in the zero-shot setting, remains largely unexplored.
-This gap is primarily attributable to two key challenges: (1) the absence of effective methods for modeling and extracting stance-specific reasoning schemas that generalize across diverse targets, and (2) the lack of mechanisms to align input instances with abstract schemas, thereby supporting schema-guided inference and robust generalization to novel stance targets.
+Reasoning schemas have shown strong potential for improving generalization and interpretability in domains such as question answering and causal inference~\cite{peng2024hypothesis, li2024schema, cheng2024shield, su2025enhancing,tao2025comprehensive}.
+However, their application to stance detection—especially in the zero-shot setting—remains largely unexplored.
+This is mainly due to two core challenges: (1) the lack of effective methods for modeling and extracting stance-specific reasoning schemas that can generalize across diverse targets; and (2) the absence of mechanisms for aligning input instances with abstract schemas to enable schema-guided inference.
+Existing neural and LLM-based approaches predominantly rely on instance-level lexical or contextual patterns, rarely inducing or leveraging reusable schema-level reasoning.
+This limits both their generalization and interpretability in ZSSD.

 To address these challenges, we propose the Cognitive Inductive Reasoning Framework (CIRF), a schema-driven approach for ZSSD that bridges linguistic input and abstract reasoning via automatic schema induction and schema-guided inference.
 Specifically, CIRF comprises two key components: (1) Unsupervised Schema Induction (USI), which leverages LLMs to abstract structured reasoning patterns from raw text by converting predicates into first-order logic (FOL) expressions and clustering them into a multi-relational schema graph, capturing stance-relevant logical relations independent of specific targets or vocabulary; and (2) Schema-Enhanced Graph Kernel Model (SEGKM), which represents each input as an FOL graph, maps predicate nodes to corresponding schema nodes, and employs a learnable graph kernel to align input structures with schema templates for stance prediction.
+Unlike standard graph neural networks, which often struggle to capture reusable high-order reasoning motifs, our kernel-based approach enables direct and interpretable alignment between input reasoning structures and abstract schema templates.
+This explicit structural and semantic matching is essential for robust zero-shot generalization and interpretability in stance detection, and cannot be easily achieved by conventional neural architectures.
 This framework enables CIRF to generalize effectively to novel and diverse targets by combining the interpretability of symbolic schemas with the adaptability of neural inference, setting a new paradigm for schema-driven zero-shot stance detection.